janenyasoro/alx-low_level_programming/README.md

-# alx-low_level_programming
-This is a repository for my work in C programming.
+This is my work on c bit manipulation